AA5 – Variational Problems in Data-Driven Applications

 Description

-Multilevel methods for training nonsmooth artificial neural networks will be developed, analyzed and implemented.
-Taylored refining and coarsening strategies for the optimization parameters in terms of number of neurons, layers and the network architecture will be studied.
-Efficient nonsmooth optimization methods will be introduced and used to treat the level-specific problems.
-The framework will be applied to problems that have a multilevel structure: learned regularization in image processing, neural network-based PDE solvers and learning-informed physics.
-Software will be developed and made publicly available.
+Multilevel methods for training nonsmooth artificial neural networks has been developed, analyzed and implemented.
+Taylored refining and coarsening strategies for the optimization parameters in terms of number of neurons, layers and the network architecture has been studied.
+Efficient nonsmooth optimization methods is introduced and used to treat the level-specific problems.
+The framework could be applied to problems that have a multilevel structure, such as learned regularization in image processing, neural network-based PDE solvers, learning-informed physics, and so on.
+Software is developed and made publicly available.

 Related Publications